The-Panacea-Projects/Gnomenu/README.md

 4) Favorites Panel >  Here you can find all the Apps that you added to your favorites.

       a) Apps can be launched via mouse click or drag and drop on any desktop/workspace.
-      Note: Workspace thumbnails appear in the application categories area when drag-n-drop is initiated.
+      NOTE: Workspace thumbnails appear in the application categories area when drag-n-drop is initiated.

 5) Categories/Workspace Box >   Access  App categories or  Workspaces via right click.

       a) Categories >  Access available apps via traditional styled application groups.
       b) Workspaces > Workspace selection using mouse click, with drag and drop functionality.
+      NOTE: Right click to switch between Categories and Workspaces view.

 6) Power Options >  Restart, suspend, power off, logout and lock functions in one place.